kwebio/kweb-docs/intro.rst

 you to build beautiful responsive website much more quickly.

-One way to think of Kweb is as a `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating a DOM in a remote web browser.
+One way to think of Kweb is as a `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.

 Kweb runs on `Kotlin <https://kotlinlang.org/>`_, a powerful modern programming language that is rapidly growing in popularity.
 Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_,